-Get To Know Connect’s Community Engagement Director
+Get To Know Connect’s VP of Partnership

 Right now, children in rural areas are cultivating entrepreneurial skills like self-direction and scrappiness by building forts in the oak trees and racing nearly totaled cars in homemade dirt tracks behind trailers in pine cleared lots.
 At least, I hope.
 This feral childhood I experienced propagates a passion for nature and an appreciation for simplicity that is sometimes underrated.